• Skip to Content

 IRON 138 Work Experience 1-16 Units

-Work Experience is designed for students who work as an Ironworker and are currently working in the industry.
-Students can earn one unit of credit for 75 hours of paid work during the semester.
-Students can repeat Career/Technical Work Experience, combined with General Work Experience, or alone, 1.0 to 4.0 units allowed per semester, up to a maximum of 16.0 units.
+Work Experience is designed for students who work or volunteer in a field related to their career major.
+Students are required to provide evidence that they are enrolled in a career program (e.g., education plan or coursework in a career/technical subject area).
+Students can earn one unit of credit for each 60 hours of unpaid volunteer time or 75 hours of paid work during the semester.
+Students can repeat Career/Technical Work Experience, combined with General Work Experience, or alone, up to a maximum of 16 units.
+Internship/job placement is not guaranteed.

 Lecture Hours: None Lab Hours: 2.07 Repeatable: Yes Grading: L